cyberteach360/Web-Vulnerabilites/README.md

 Now we'll see some XXE payload and see how they are working.

 1) The first payload we'll see is very simple.
-If you've read the previous task properly then you'll understand this payload very easily.
+If you have  basic knowledge about XML language you can easily understand it :

          <!DOCTYPE replace [<!ENTITY name "feast"> ]>
          <userInfo>